Doteveryone/People-Power-Tech/README.md

 # People-Power-Tech
-Britain's digital attitudes and understanding in 2018
+A benchmark of Britain's digital attitudes and understanding from 2018 and 2020